sodadata/soda-core/docs/README.md

 SQL-based data quality monitoring for Data Engineers

+It's used for
+ * Data monitoring
+ * Data testing
+ * Data validation
+ * Stopping the pipeline

+soda-sql scans are easy to configure and read as declarative yaml files.
+All soda-sql configuration files can be checked into your version control system as part of your pipeline code.
+On top, you can write your own SQL metrics.

-To protect against silent data issues for the consumers of your data, it's best to check your data before and after every data pipeline job.
+To protect against silent data issues for the consumers of your data, it's recommended to check your data before and after every data pipeline job. soda-sql will execute optimized SQL queries to produce measurements.

-soda-sql offers a declarative way to specify scans.
-During a scan, soda-sql will execute SQL queries on your table and produce metrics.
-Those metrics can be used to check the quality of the data and even stop the pipeline.
+While soda-sql is (and will remain) targetted for standalone usage, we'll also launch a free cloud account as a companion service to this open source project for

- * Configure what metrics should be computed
+ * Storing your metrics over time
- * Stop your data pipeline based on metric tests
- * Add metric configuration files to your version control system
- * Add any custom SQL query metric
+ * Enable monitors that track change over time (eg anomaly detection)
- * Collaborate with Analysts and other data people in your company
+ * Sharing your monitoring results with Analysts and other data roles

+Let's walk you through the main capabilities:

 `my_warehouse/my_dataset/scan.yaml` :
 ```yaml